-Reflection of light, spherical mirrors, mirror formula.
-Refraction of light, total internal reflection and its applications, optical fibres, refraction at spherical surfaces, lenses, thin lens formula, lens-maker's formula.
-Magnification, power of a lens, combination of thin lenses in contact combination of a lens and a mirror.
-Refraction and dispersion of light through a prism.
+Ray Optics: Reflection of light, spherical mirrors, mirror formula, refraction of light, total internal reflection and its applications, optical fibres, refraction at spherical surfaces, lenses, thin lens formula, lensmaker's formula, magnification, power of a lens, combination of thin lenses in contact, refraction of light through a prism.

-Scattering of light - blue colour of the sky and reddish appearance of the sun at sunrise and sunset.
+Scattering of light - blue colour of sky and reddish apprearance of the sun at sunrise and sunset.